cinvesrob/Aria/README.txt

 link against it, or rebuild ARIA using your preferrend G++ version.
 (On Debian and Ubuntu systems, the default g++ and gcc compiler versions may be changed using the 'galternatives' program or the 'update-alternatives' command).
+In general, the 4.x series of GCC compilers are compatible with each other, but not with 3.4 or other 3.x versions, and vice versa.
+We recommend using the standard version of GCC on your Linux system, unless using an old version of Linux, (e.g. RedHat 7, Debian 3), in which case, we recommend specifically using GCC 3.4.

 When compiling ARIA or its examples, you may also temporarily override the C++ compiler command ('g++' by default) by setting the CXX environment